 Eucalyptus oils help loosen mucus and soothe irritation.
 Add four or five drops of the essential oil to a diffusor or humidifier to disperse it throughout your home or dab some on your pillow at night.
 Essential oils should never be ingested.

 Throughout history, many different cultures have used garlic for the treatment and prevention of disease.
-A 2014 review of studies confirms that garlic does contain antibacterial properties.
+A confirms that garlic does contain antibacterial properties.

 It’s possible that the antibacterial properties in garlic can help you fight off infections, such as sinusitis and bronchitis.

 Fresh garlic is extremely versatile.
 Dice up a few cloves and put them in a pasta sauce, stir fry, or salad.